-Designed primarily for unaffiliated Jews, non-Jews, intermarried couples and adult children of intermarriage, A Taste of Judaism is a free, three-week course for beginners, covering three topics in two hours each: Jewish Spirituality (God), Jewish Ethics (Torah) and Jewish Community (Israel).
-Since 1994, A Taste of Judaism: Are You Curious? has engaged nearly 100,000 individualssearching for an easy access point to liberal Jewish life.
+Designed primarily for unaffiliated Jews, non-Jews, intermarried couples and adult children of intermarriage, A TASTE OF JUDAISM is a free, three-week course for beginners, covering three topics in two hours each: Jewish Spirituality (God), Jewish Ethics (Torah) and Jewish Community (Israel).
+Since 1994, A TASTE OF JUDAISMhas engaged nearly 100,000 individualssearching for an easy access point to liberal Jewish life.
 Classes are advertised in the mainstream press as open to all, Jewish or not.

-We want you to think about making Taste a permanent part of your URJ congregations strategy for outreach to the local community, and we offer advertising grants to help jump-start this effort.
+We want you to think about making A TASTE OF JUDAISM a permanent part of your URJ congregations strategy for outreach to the local community, and we offer advertising grants to help jump-start this effort.
 This is a wonderful opportunity to take on the important mission of keiruv actively reaching out to and welcoming those with an interest in Jewish life.
-Taste of Judaism is one of the URJ's best tools for expanding our reach beyond the walls of our congregations," said URJ Senior Vice President Rabbi Jonah Pesner.
+"A TASTE OF JUDAISM is one of the URJ's best tools for expanding our reach beyond the walls of our congregations," said URJ Senior Vice President Rabbi Jonah Pesner.

-Use URJ marketing and administrative resources: Offer A Taste of Judaism and use congregational or local funding to pay for advertising.
-Let us know if you plan to offer Taste of Judaism in this way during the coming year by submitting this form.
-We are pleased to offer you a class listing on the ReformJudaism.org/taste web page, training for new instructors and class administrators, curriculum, access to Taste of Judaism administrative documents, and we will even produce your ads for you.
+Use URJ marketing and administrative resources: Offer A TASTE OF JUDAISM and use congregational or local funding to pay for advertising.
+Let us know if you plan to offer A TASTE OF JUDAISM in this way during the coming year by submitting this form.
+We are pleased to offer you a class listing on the ReformJudaism.org/Taste web page, training for new instructors and class administrators, curriculum, access to A TASTE OF JUDAISM administrative documents, and we will even produce your ads for you.

 We will offer matching grants to reimburse up to two-thirds of your anticipated advertising costs (maximum $2200) plus a modest $300 honorarium for the instructor.